Free Consultation

 Driving on a Suspended License under Arizona Law

 Arizona law takes driving on a suspended license seriously.
 The reasons for suspension can vary, including DUI convictions, accumulation of points, failure to pay fines, or lack of insurance.
-Feldman Royle points out that being aware of your license status and adhering to the terms of suspension are crucial to avoid further legal issues.
+Feldman & Royle point out that being aware of your license status and adhering to the terms of suspension are crucial to avoid further legal issues.

 1. Driving Under the Influence (DUI) Violations